JPWS2013/16413-fa2022-project/README.md

 ### Domain Assumptions ###
 Our implementation of activiity planning makes the following assumptions:
 1. We assume that **<ins>items to be gripped will always be directly accessible</ins>** (e.g. no need to first open a drawer/cabinet before gripping an item).
 Based on this assumption, the way our grip action is defined will theoretically allow an item to be gripped even if the drawer is closed, which is not a realistic behavior.
 We could adjust our defined predicates to avoid this problem but have chosen not to do so since the tasks defined in the project do not require an item to be retrieved from the drawer.
 2. We assume that **<ins>the red drawer is the only location that items need to be stored in </ins>**.
 Based on this assumption, our problem file only defines the red drawer to be openable.
-If items need to be stored in other cabinets/draweres, our current problem file would not support that and would need to be modified.
+If items need to be stored in other cabinets/drawers, our current problem file would not support that and would need to be modified.
 3. We assume that **<ins> an item has no associated location if it is gripped</ins>** because its location is the same as the location of the robot arm, making it redundant to keep track of the item's location separately from the robot arm when the item is gripped.
-4. We assume that **<ins> actions involving grasping/releasing objects includes movement of the arm into the grasp pose</ins>**
+4. We assume that **<ins> the act of grasping/releasing objects includes moving the arm into the grasp pose</ins>**.
+As such, there is no arm movement action defined and the move action is meant to move the whole robot from one location to another

 ### Key Files and Functions ###